 Thus, dibaryon resonances have been discovered to date in almost all basic $NN$ partial channels.
 Besides that, there are indications (or evidences) of some states uncoupled from the $NN$ channel, which can be manifested in the $NN\pi$, $NN\pi\pi$, etc., systems.
-The dibaryon states detected to date are generally located near the di-hadron thresholds.
-All these findings are very inspiring for searching new near-threshold dibaryons and developing the classification of these states which can shed light on their microscopic structure.
+All known dibaryon states are located near the respective di-hadron thresholds.
+These findings are very inspiring for searching new near-threshold dibaryons and developing the classification of these states to shed light on their microscopic structure.